 The following academic journals cover topics related to Latin American law.
 The database where the full text of the journal is available is listed after the journal title, along with the years covered.

 The Foreign, Comparative, and International Law Special Interest Section of the American Association of Law Libraries mantains a list of Latin American law journals and other serials held at selected U.S. libraries.
 Titles are organized by country, and there is also a general category for Latin America.
 The majority of items on the list are in Spanish.

-Posted above is a PowerPoint presentation that was prepared for the LUC Law School course, "Comparative Law Seminar: Legal Systems in the Americas."
+The second set of PowerPoint slides was prepared for the LUC Law School course, "Comparative Law Seminar: Legal Systems in the Americas."